smilyutin/AIPerformance/PERFORMANCE_OPTIMIZATIONS.md

 ## Notes

-- **GPU Acceleration**: If Ollama has GPU access, tests run 3-5x faster
+- **GPU Acceleration**: If you have access to GPU-backed local inference, tests can run significantly faster
 - **Model Loading**: First run is slower due to model loading (~10-30s overhead)
 - **Network**: Local inference eliminates API latency completely